Why People Become Sheeple

 Why we unknowingly compromise ourselves under social pressure.

 Posted Nov 10, 2015

-The need to belong is a basic human need, but it goes awry when joining the crowd means betraying the call of our heart or who we are.
+Belonging is a basic human need, but it goes awry when joining the crowd means betraying the call of our heart or who we are.
 Have you ever wondered why people can be happy making others unhappy?
-A reputable company is caught for allowing corporate abuses.
+A reputable company is caught allowing corporate abuses.
 A soldier cheers at the destruction of the enemy.
-A group of popular kids bully a classmate for wearing a big backpack.
+A group of popular kids bullies a classmate for wearing a big backpack.
 The list goes on and on...

 Step 2: We Exchange External Conflict for Internal Conflict

 However, once we conform, we fit in with the group, but our actions now betray our values.
 We conformed to the group to eliminate this external conflict, but as soon as we eliminated it, a new conflict arose: self-rejection (also known as internal conflict.
 So now we have exchanged external conflict for internal conflict, social rejection for self-rejection, or, emotionally speaking, we have exchanged humiliation for guilt (or "feeling stupid")—one conflict for the other.

 Examples: Betty told people she was a Democrat, so she could fit in.
 Although she wanted to be nice, Sue stopped acting kind and sweet, so she could be promoted at work.
 Joe got a mohawk and started wearing heavy metal t-shirts, so he could date a popular girl he liked and be invited to parties.
 Harry tried to fit in without success and came to doubt himself and his own loveability3.

 Step 3: We Undergo an Identity Shift to End Internal Conflict